LIgrigoriiciuc/TARS-Temporal-Anomaly-Reporting-System/docs/usecase.md

 5. Angular `tap()` clears `localStorage` and navigates to `/login`.

 **Alternative Flows**
-- A1 Session Timeout: System detects inactivity and triggers the logout flow automatically.
+- A1 Session Expiry: After 8 hours the JWT cookie expires naturally; the next request is rejected and the user is redirected to the login screen.

 **Exceptions**
 - E1 Redis Connection Failure: `tokenDenylistService.blacklistToken()` throws; the exception is caught internally in `AuthService.logout()`, the error is logged as `DENYLIST_FAILURE`, and execution continues — the cookie is still cleared.
 Token remains valid server-side until natural expiry.